jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Operation-Guide/VM-Configuration/Linux-Temporary-Configuration.md

 **Note: The contents in brackets are filled out by the user. **

 ## Procedures
-Step 1: Associate ENI to the target VM in JD Cloud console.
+Step 1: Associate ENI to the target VM in JD Cloud & AI console.

 Step 2: Remotely log on the target VM via SSH.